Highly inclusive funding for rural microfinance institutions in Myanmar

 Myanmar | 01/12/2016 - 31/01/2019

 The project aims at providing access to water to 2,000 households of Mandalay City (Amarapura Township) and at implementing incentive measures for households to connect to the networks.
-It also consists ...
+It also consists in reinforcing capacities of the municipality ...

 Myanmar | 18/10/2016 - 30/06/2019